imranhsayed/gatsby-wordpress-themes/README.md

 ## Usage

+1.Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.

+OR,

-1. Clone the WordPress plugin [Headless CMS](https://github.com/imranhsayed/headless-cms) in your WordPress plugin directory and activate it.
+a..
+Clone the WordPress plugin [Headless CMS](https://github.com/imranhsayed/headless-cms) in your WordPress plugin directory and activate it.

-2. Clone and activate [wp-graphql](https://github.com/wp-graphql/wp-graphql) in WordPress plugin directory.
+b.
+Clone and activate [wp-graphql](https://github.com/wp-graphql/wp-graphql) -test on ( v0.8.3 ) in WordPress plugin directory.
+c.
+Clone and activate [wp-graphiql](https://github.com/wp-graphql/wp-graphiql) in WordPress plugin directory.
+d.
+Clone and activate [wp-graphql-acf](https://github.com/wp-graphql/wp-graphql-acf) in WordPress plugin directory.
+e.
+Install and activate [ACF WordPress plugin](https://wordpress.org/plugins/advanced-custom-fields/) in the WordPress.

-3. * Rename `.env-example` file to `.env` and add your WordPress SITE_URL in `site` directory :
+2. * Rename `.env-example` file to `.env` and add your WordPress SITE_URL in `site` directory :
 `SITE_URL=https://example.com`

-4. - Set Header menu as `HCMS Header Menu`
+3. - Set Header menu as `HCMS Header Menu`

    ![](demos/header-menu-demo.png)

    - Set Footer menu as `HCMS Footer Menu`
    ![](demos/footer-menu-demo.png)

-5. You can also set text widgets in #HCMS Footer #1 and #HCMS Footer #2 under Appearance  > Widgets in WordPress.
+4. You can also set text widgets in #HCMS Footer #1 and #HCMS Footer #2 under Appearance  > Widgets in WordPress.

 **Open the source code and start editing!**